Fukuchi, Fukuoka

 Fukuchi (福智町, Fukuchi-machi) is a town in Tagawa District, Fukuoka Prefecture, Japan.
-As of 1 January 2024, the town had an estimated population of 21,201 in 11071 households, and a population density of 500 persons per km^{2}.
+As of 1 January 2024, the town had an estimated population of 21,201 people in 11,071 households, and a population density of 500 persons per km^{2}.
 The total area of the town is 42.06 km2.

 Geography

 Fukuchi is located slightly northeast of central Fukuoka Prefecture, at the northeastern tip of the Chikuho region, approximately 45 kilometers east of Fukuoka City, and approximately 35 kilometers south of Kitakyushu City.
 Two rivers, the Hikoyama River and the Nakamotoji River, run through the town, and both rivers meet in the center of the town.
 The northeastern part of the town area is a mountainous area with mountains ranging in height from 600 to 700 meters, including Mount Fukuchi (901 m), and the rest of the area is at the northeastern end of the Chikuho Basin.